homyplan/Task_23-RoomDrawAssistant/README.md

 # Task_23-RoomDrawAssistant

-Automate drawing process with room draw feature.
+Help floor plan drawing process with room draw feature.

-Add buttons for a few new ReactPlanner elements - rooms with different shape:
+Add buttons for a few new ReactPlanner elements - rooms with different shape (consisting of walls and automatic floor/area).

 UX: